 Raise Your Heart Rate

-Even if you eat less, you still need to engage in exercise that will help you torch those calories your body used to use up without much extra effort.
-Nothing does that better than heart-pumping aerobic activity, which is considered one of the most important habits of people who lose weight and keep it off long term, according to the National Weight Control Registry.
-In addition, it’s believed that aerobic exercise may alter levels of the hormones that control hunger, helping you feel satisfied on fewer calories.
+Even if you eat less, you still need to engage in exercise that will help you torch the calories your body used to burn more easily.
+Nothing does that better than heart-pumping aerobic activity.
+According to the National Weight Control Registry, it’s one of the most important habits of people who achieve a healthy weight and maintain it long term.
+In addition, experts believe that aerobic exercise may alter levels of the hormones that control hunger, helping you feel satisfied on fewer calories.
 Aim for two and a half hours of moderate-intensity aerobic activity or an hour and 15 minutes of vigorous aerobic activity each week.
-Running, cycling and swimming are perfect choices.
+Running, cycling, and swimming are perfect choices.

 Make the Connection Between Food and Mood

-An empty nest, adjusting to retirement and the loss of a loved one are all common life changes that can have a profound effect on your mood.
-For those dealing with uncertainty, loneliness, sadness or even depression, food can act as a balm, helping them to cope.
-Stress, a common concern as we age and juggle work, home and family, can also cause you to lean more heavily on food as a comforting mechanism.
-Mindless eating can only make avoiding weight gain as you age harder, particularly if you’re opting for what many consider comfort foods, such as sweets and high-calorie meals.
-If this sounds all too familiar, make it a point to find solutions to help you better manage your feelings—stress management techniques, consulting with a therapist or whatever is appropriate for you.
+An empty nest, adjusting to retirement, and the loss of a loved one are all common life changes that can have a profound effect on your mood.
+For those dealing with uncertainty, loneliness, sadness, or even depression, food can be a coping mechanism.
+Stress, a common concern as we juggle work, home, and family, can also cause you to lean more heavily on food for comfort.
+Mindless eating can make it more challenging to avoid weight gain as well, particularly if you’re opting for “comfort foods,” such as sweets and high-calorie meals.
+If this sounds all too familiar, make it a point to find solutions to help you better manage your feelings — stress management techniques, consulting with a therapist, or whatever is appropriate for you